-The total number of graduates who passed the National Board Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers over the three most recent calendar years (2012 - 2014) is 34 of 38 (89.47%).
+The total number of ASU OT graduates who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination as first-time new graduate test takers over the three most recent calendar years (2013 – 2015) is forty-four of forty-seven (93.6%).

-December 2015 graduates will be eligible to test in January 2016.
+December 2016 graduates will be eligible to test January 2017.

-The total number of graduates from the Alabama State University Master of Science in Occupational Therapy Program during the 3-year period of 2012-2014 was with an overall graduation rate of 88% (ACOTE Standard A.4.2.).
+The total number of graduates from the Alabama State University Master of Science in Occupational Therapy Program during the 3-year period of 2013-2015 was 53 with an overall graduation rate of 87.5%.